Junior Henry BSC (HONS), MBACP (Registered)

-In addition, he has helped men with anger management and domestic violence issues to work through and overcome painful emotions such as shame, guilt, anxiety, anger and depression.
+I have worked with many clients from diverse backgrounds with attachments problems and cultural identity to work through and overcome painful emotions such as shame, guilt, anxiety, anger and depression.

 Where can you find him?

-He currently works from a practice based in Croydon which is located a short distance from the Central shopping centre.
-Getting there is easy you can take an overground train to either West or East Croydon BR Stations and walk the short distance to the practice.
-Alternatively, you can take a tram to Croydon Central Tramlink stop or get on any of the many buses travelling to Central Croydon and walk the short distance to the practice.
+My practice based in Croydon which is located a short distance from the Central shopping centre.
+Getting to it is easy you can take an overground train to either West or East Croydon BR Stations and walk the short distance to the practice.
+Alternatively, you can take a tram to Croydon Central Tramslink stop or get on any of the many buses travelling to Central Croydon and walk the short distance to the practice.

 Who benefits from counselling?